grafana/tutorials/content/tutorials/grafana-fundamentals.md

 ((I got no results from this query until I clicked **Scan for older logs**.))
 Grafana only shows logs within the current time interval.
 This lets you narrow down your logs to a certain time.

-- Click and drag over a log occurrence in the graph to filter logs based on time.
+- Click and drag over a log occurrence in the graph to filter logs based on time. ((Not clear what a log occurrence is.
+Perhaps you mean graph data?))

 {{% /tutorials/step %}}
 {{% tutorials/step title="Build a dashboard" %}}

-A dashboard gives you an at-a-glance view of your data and lets you track metrics through different visualizations.
+A _dashboard_*_ gives you an at-a-glance view of your data and lets you track metrics through different visualizations.

-Dashboards are made up of _panels_, each representing a part of the story you want your dashboard to tell.
+Dashboards are made up _panels_, each representing a part of the story you want your dashboard to tell.
+((MARCUS - Feels like we should have had this definition earlier, when we were exploring the first panel.))

 Every panel consists by a _query_ and a _visualization_.
-The query defines _what_ data you want to display, whereas the visualization defines _how_ the data is displayed.
+The query defines _what_ data you want to display, whereas the visualization defines _how_ the data is displayed. ((Feels like we should have had this definition earlier, when we were exploring the first panel.))

-- In the side bar, click **Create** to create a new dashboard.
+- In the side bar, hover your cursor over the **Create** (plus sign) icon and then click **Dashboard**.
+- Click **Add query**.
-- Click **Add query**, and enter the query from earlier:
+- In the **Query editor**, enter the query from earlier and then press Enter:

 ```
-sum(rate(tns_request_duration_seconds_count[5m])) by(route)

 ```

-- In the **Legend** box, enter "{{route}}" to rename the time series in the legend.
+- In the **Legend** field, enter "{{route}}" to rename the time series in the legend.
+The graph legend updates when you click outside the field.
 - Click the **General** panel tab, and change the title to "Traffic".
 - Click the arrow in the top-left corner to go back to the dashboard view.
 - Click the **Save dashboard** icon at the top of the dashboard, to save your dashboard.